adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #134 Finished all of Week-1.
 Moved on to Week-2.
 Started Week-2 and am moving right along in it.

 #135 Moving along on Week-2 of the class.
 More than half done with Week-2.

+#136 Should be able to wrap up Week-2 this week.